camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/aws-ec2.md

 ### Considerations

-- TODO: reference official limitations if there are any
 - The Optimize importer is not highly available and must only run once within the whole setup.

 ### Outcome